 We’ve been traveling in Brazil for 3 weeks in July 2015.
-A wonderful place to spend your vacations wether you like nature, beaches, music or just visiting cities.
+A wonderful place to spend your vacations whether you like nature, beaches, music or just visiting cities.

 The food is quite good (the meat is excellent) but you definitely have to drink a few Caipirinhas.
-There are so many different kinds of cachaças (the alcohol you use to make Caipirinhas which is made of sugar cane), that every single caipirinha you’ll try will be different form the other.
+There are so many different kinds of cachaças (the alcohol you use to make Caipirinhas which is made of sugar cane), that every single caipirinha you’ll try will be different from the other.
 The best cachaça is from Salinas, so the best caipirinhas are prepared with this kind of cachaça.
-For those who don’t drink alcohol, they have the best fruit juices I’ve ever drunk.
+Those who don’t drink alcohol, have the best fruit juices I’ve ever drunk.

 Days 1-3: São Paulo